About Us

 Somebody has to plan the route, make campground reservations, navigate around traffic back-ups, find gas stations and manage GPS information on 4 pieces of techo nerd hardware.
 Not that we’re old school but we have paper maps too, just in case.
 And with Lucca’s keen oversight, we have half a chance that we won’t get lost.

 Charlotte retired in 2019 from Sarasota Memorial Healthcare System.
 As the Manager of Process Improvement, she guided hospital staff through bunches of improvement projects.
-So our camping prep process includes multiple checklists, dozens of new storage ideas, fine tuning the wine cabinet and constantly striving for the best dog bed.
-None of that thrills Pam or the dog but the navigator feels better.
+Imagine how those skills transfer nicely to our camping prep process.
+It included multiple checklists, dozens of new storage ideas, fine tuning the wine cabinet and constantly striving for the best dog bed.
+None of that thrilled Pam or the dog but the navigator felt better.

-We are looking forward to seeing the world of mountains.
+We loved our beautiful Eagles Landing mountain view but are looking forward to seeing a whole world of mountains.
 We hope you’ll come along.

 Pam Is The Driver And She Still Is